Ministries

 Ministry of Education (MEC)

-Quite a number of higher education and research institutions are linked to the Ministry, such as Federal universities, Federal Education, Science, and Technology Institutes (IF), the Federal Centers for Technological Education (Cefets), and the Anísio Teixeira National Institute for Educational Studies and Research (Inep).
+Several higher education and research institutions are linked to the Ministry, such as Federal universities, Federal Education, Science, and Technology Institutes (IF), the Federal Centers for Technological Education (Cefets), and the Anísio Teixeira National Institute for Educational Studies and Research (Inep).
 They are found in all States of the Union.
+In addition, the Anísio Teixeira National Institute for Educational Studies and Research (Inep) helps collect data on education in Brazil and prepares tests such as the National High School Exam (Enem) and the National Student Performance Exam (Enade).

 Read More